-There are three Natura 2000 designated sites within 15km of the application site.
-These designated areas and their closest points to the sheds within the proposed development are summarised in Table 2 and a map showing their locations relative to the application site is shown in Figure 5.
-A full description of these sites can be read on the websites of the National Parks and Wildlife Service (npws.ie),
+There are six Natura 2000 designated sites within 15km of the application site.
+These sites are summarised in Table 2 and a map showing their locations relative to the application site is shown in Figure 5.
+A full description of the sites can be read on the website of the National Parks and Wildlife Service (www.npws.ie) and the Joint Nature Conservation Committee (jncc.defra.gov.uk).